bigchaindb/bigchaindb-jukebox/README.md

 $ python -m server.serve
 ```

-In console 4 start node
+In a new console start node
 ```bash
 $ npm start
 ```